Ensembl/ensembl-hive/README.md

 and generally an Analysis can be viewed as a "base class" for the Jobs that belong to it.
 However in some sense an Analysis also acts as a "container" for them.

-An analysis is implemented as a Runnable file which is a Perl, Python or Java module conforming to a special interface. eHive provides some basic Runnables, especially one that allows running arbitrary commands (programs and scripts written in other languages).
+An analysis is implemented as a Runnable file which is a Perl or Python module conforming to a special interface. eHive provides some basic Runnables, especially one that allows running arbitrary commands (programs and scripts written in other languages).

 ### PipeConfig file defines Analyses and dependency rules of the pipeline